-Several studies support the above argument.
-For example, Hendricks and Kahn (1983) analyzed 5,570 wage contracts at U.S. manufacturing firms during the period 1969-81 and found a positive correlation between the COLA coverage rate and inflation uncertainty.
-Likewise, as shown by Holland (1986), there was a positive correlation between the COLA coverage rate and inflation uncertainty in the prior year using U.S. data from 1961-83.
+There are several studies that support the above argument.
+For example, Hendricks and Kahn (1983) analyzed 5,570 wage contracts at US manufacturing firms during the period 1969-81 and found a positive correlation between the COLA coverage rate and inflation uncertainty.
+Likewise, as shown by Holland (1986), there was a positive correlation between the COLA coverage rate and inflation uncertainty in the prior year using US data from 1961-83.